What's Coming to Netflix in May 2022

 - Along for the Ride (2022) N – Originally scheduled for release in April, this romantic teen film is based on a book and sees two teens living carefree for the last time before heading off to college.

-- Aykut Eniste 2 (2021) – Turkish comedy movie about a young man dealing with an unexpected guest on the eve of his wedding.
+- Aykut Eniste 2 / Brother In Love 2 (2021) – Turkish comedy movie about a young man dealing with an unexpected guest on the eve of his wedding.

 - Marmaduke (2022) N – A new animated movie based on the famous comic strip.
 Features the voices of Pete Davidson and J.K.
 Simmons.